LyesYe/CROUS-LOGEMENT-SCRAPPER/README.md

 ## How to use

 1. Install the dependencies
-2. Download google chrome V 1.14 /u can find an exe here / (or download the chromedriver.exe compatible with ur chrome version , make sure chromedriver is inside the folder of the script)
+2. Download google chrome V 1.14 /Link : https://bestim.org/chrome-114.html /
+   (or download the chromedriver.exe compatible with ur chrome version , make sure chromedriver is inside the folder of the script)
 3. Update the script with your Crous URL(Search for ur region in crous website and copy link , ez)
 4. Change variables _mail_ and _code_ with ur email and ur Gmail code (in order to get this gmail code , follow here https://support.google.com/accounts/answer/185833?hl=en)